qua-platform/qua-libs/Quantum Control Applications/1.0 Single Fixed Transmon/Use Case 1 - Schuster Lab - Qubit Frequency Tracking/README.md

 The raw data is in blue and the purple curve is the fit (ignore the red dashed line).
 For the analysis we used the mathod `time_domain_ramesy_full_sweep_analysis(self, result_handles, stream_name)`.
 Note that the fit method `_fit_ramsey` is slightly different from the equation above, so to enable better fitting.
 From the fit we extract T2, the new resonance frequency of the qubit and phi.
-In order to verify that frequency calibration worked properly we are running the TD Ramsey again and check that now we get the red dot on the first peak:
+In order to verify that frequency calibration worked properly we are running the TD Ramsey again and check that we get the red dot on the first peak

 ![td_ramsey_corrected.png](td_ramsey_corrected.png)